 - 1 diced green pepper

 - 1 16oz. can diced tomatoes

 - 1 tablespoon parsley flakes

 - 3/4 cups dry elbow macaroni

-- Place the onions and butter in your pot.
+- Place the onions and butter in your dutch oven or large pot.
 Cook on low to medium heat until the onions are browned.